Nickflanagn24/tic-tac-toe/README.md

 ## 6. Validation and Testing

-### Validation Fixes
-Common validation issues addressed:
-- Preventing players from selecting already occupied cells.
-- Ensuring valid input (e.g., numbers between 1 and 3 for row and column).
-- Fixing edge cases where Minimax logic caused errors.

 ### Manual Testing
 The application was tested manually, including:
 - Simulating all possible win conditions (rows, columns, diagonals).
 - Testing tie conditions.
 - Switching between game modes and difficulties.

-PEP 8 validation was used to ensure compliance with Python’s coding standards.
+- PEP 8 validation was used to ensure compliance with Python’s coding standards.
+- Each validator was tested to individually to make sure that they worked correctly and couldn't be broken.
+They can all be seen in the table below.

 # Validation Table for `run.py`